vyos/vyos-documentation/docs/appendix/examples/ospf-unnumbered.rst

 VyOS OSPF unnumbered with ecmp
 ----------------------------------------------

-General infomration can be found in the :ref:`Routing-OSPF` chapter.
+General infomration can be found in the :ref:`routing-ospf` chapter.

 Configuration
 ^^^^^^^^^^^^^